 28 Bolsheviks (or Old Bolsheviks)

-The 28 Bolsheviks were cohort of Chinese Communist Party (CCP) leaders educated in Moscow during the 1920s.
+The 28 Bolsheviks were a cohort of Chinese Communist Party (CCP) leaders educated in Moscow during the 1920s.
 They retained close ties to the Comintern and the Soviet Union, hence the name.
-The 28 Bolsheviks clique dominated the party’s leadership, ideology and tactics until the mid 1930s.
+The 28 Bolsheviks clique dominated the party’s leadership, ideology and tactics until the mid-1930s.
 Their influence was weakened and undermined during the Long March, after which they were supplanted by Mao Zedong at the Zunyi conference.

 100 Regiments Campaign